 Let’s make a quick note of the importance in using music to fuel the energy through your client’s exercises.
 Les Mills has carefully constructed all of their classes around music and is noteworthy for its success.

-BUT, that’s beside the point of data collection.
+BUT, that’s beside the point of wearables health data tracking.

 Here are a few watches that integrate with what app so you can instruct your clients on what to use: